UDC-GAC/MACVETH/README.md

     assume that A[0] % 64 = 0.
 Per array option.

-    - tc {>|>=|=|<|<=} [val]: hint regarding the trip count of the loop, i.e.

-      the expected number of iterations.
+    - tc {>|>=|=|<|<=} [val]: hint regarding the trip count of the loop, i.e. the expected number of iterations.
 Per loop option.

+    - li val1 val2 [val21 val22 [...]]: loop interchange, interchanges the val1
+        with val2, and so on.

 ## Limitations/restrictions and assumptions: